 Certificate Program in Tsunami Science and Preparedness

-The U.S. National Oceanic and Atmospheric Administration's NOAA Center for Tsunami Research and the University of Washington Extension have joined together to develop a unique Certificate Program in Tsunami Science and Preparedness.
+The U.S. National Oceanic and Atmospheric Administration's NOAA Center for Tsunami Research and the University of Washington Extension, in coordination with the Asian Institute of Technology (AIT) have joined together to develop a unique Certificate Program in Tsunami Science and Preparedness.
 The first offering of this intensive two-week academic program wil be conducted by the University of Washington Extension from July 21 through August 2, 2007, on University of Washington campus in Seattle.